MVLA Soccer Club: Frequently Asked Questions

 After you register, the Ops Staff will assign a jersey number to your player.
 We generally do not duplicate jersey numbers within an age group.

-Our uniforms generally change every two years.
-Our next new uniform cycle will start in Fall 2020.
+Our uniforms generally change every two or three years.
+Our current uniform will be in place through the spring 2025 season.

 Generally, MVLA teams will wear their blue jerseys and blue socks at home games and white jerseys and white socks at away games.
 Always bring both sets to all games.
 The home team is obligated to change if there is a conflict.
 However, ECNL rules are opposite (home team wears white, away team wears dark).
 Also, some tournaments are reverse (home team wears white, away team wears dark), so managers should always check the tournament rules.